-- Many patients try to maintain their normal daily routine and activities during treatments.
-Modification may be necessary in order to conserve energy.
+- Daily routine.
+Many people try to maintain their normal daily routine and activities during treatments.
+You may need to modify your routine to conserve energy.

 - Stress can worsen feelings of fatigue.
-This can include any type of stress: from dealing with the disease and the unknowns to worrying about daily accomplishments to worrying about not meeting the expectations of others.
+This can include any type of stress, from dealing with the disease and the unknowns to worrying about daily accomplishments or worrying about not meeting the expectations of others.

 - Depression and fatigue often go hand in hand.
-It may not be clear as to which started first.
-Families may be confused as well.
-One way to sort this out is to try to understand how much of a problem is caused by the depressed feelings.
+It may not be clear which started first.
+One way to help sort this out is to try to understand how your feelings of depression.
 Are you depressed all the time?
 Were you depressed before your cancer diagnosis?
 Are you preoccupied with feeling worthless and useless?
 If the answers to these questions are yes, you may need treatment for depression.

 - Insomnia.
-Inability to sleep 8 hours a night will cause both mental and physical fatigue.
+Inability to sleep eight hours a night will cause both mental and physical fatigue.

 Diagnosis and Tests

-How can I tell if I have cancer-related fatigue?
+How can I tell if I have cancer fatigue?

 - Think of your personal energy stores as a "bank."
 Deposits and withdrawals have to be made over the course of the day or the week to ensure a balance between energy conservation, restoration and expenditure.